msizimkhize/msizimkhize.github.io/README.md

-The webpage was created using the template 'Stellar' of html5up, designed by @ajlkn.
+The webpage was created from the template 'Stellar' of html5up, designed by @ajlkn.

 https://html5up.net/